peidevs/Event_Resources/MeetUps.md

 * sticky: see `#jobs` channel in our [Slack team](https://docs.google.com/forms/d/e/1FAIpQLScjMRLiiKXqeHCjCSAD37mFxJdH5fskiok-LUaIGtPUZ63glw/viewform)
 * new `#i-made-this` channel in our Slack
 * door-prize after the presentation
-    - thanks to Binary Star
+    - thanks to Binary Star for sponsoring
-    - attendees who RSVPed as Yes are eligible
+    - attendees who RSVPed as Yes are eligible; winners must be present at the meeting.
-    - elders are not in the draw
+    - elders are not eligible
+    - several examples of 'door-prize picker' listed [here](https://github.com/peidevs/Resources/blob/master/Examples.md)

 #### Sponsors